martenbjork/reorder-items/README.md

   };

   // Run the same function that we ran on the front end.
-  // However, this time, we get the 'instructions'. const { instructions } = reorder(cities, action);
+  // However, this time, retrieve the 'instructions'. const { instructions } = reorder(cities, action);

-  // We loop through the instructions and
+  // Loop through the instructions
-  // simply do what they tell us. instructions.forEach(instruction => {
+  // and do what they tell us.
+  instructions.forEach(instruction => {
     switch(instruction.type) {
       case "INSERT";